Chart Color Schemes

 Employment performance in Palmwoods exceeds national averages across key labour market indicators

-Conversely, public administration & safety has lower representation at 3.4% compared to the regional average of 5.9%.
-The area appears to offer limited local employment opportunities based on Census data comparison of working population versus resident population.
-Between September 2024 and September 2025, labour force decreased by 2.4%, employment declined by 2.0%, leading to a fall in unemployment rate by 0.4 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.7% and labour force growth of 2.1%, with an increase in unemployment by 0.3 percentage points.
-State-level data up to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while overall employment is expected to grow by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Palmwoods' employment mix indicates local employment should increase by 6.7% over five years and 13.8% over ten years, assuming constant population projections for illustrative purposes.
+Public administration & safety has lower representation at 3.4% versus the regional average of 5.9%.
+The area offers limited local employment opportunities as indicated by Census working population vs resident population comparison.
+Over a 12-month period, labour force decreased by 2.4%, employment declined by 2.0%, resulting in unemployment rate falling by 0.4 percentage points.
+Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Palmwoods.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Palmwoods's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment